yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Note that after federated authentication is enabled, only Admin users can sign in using email-based login.

-Currently, YugabyteDB Managed supports the following enterprise IdPs, exclusively using the OIDC (OpenID Connect) protocol:
+Currently, YugabyteDB Aeon supports the following enterprise IdPs, exclusively using the OIDC (OpenID Connect) protocol:

 - Microsoft Entra ID
 - PingOne